yohasebe/openai-chat-api-workflow/README.md

 ## Specific Commands

-These are features based on OpenAI's example usages of its text-completion API.
+These are features mainly based on OpenAI's example usages of its text-completion API.
 The user-specified values to the following environmental variables are ignored when runing these commands:

 - `frequency_penalty`
 - `presence_penalty`